gaps-closure/hal/README.md

 # Hardware Abstraction Layer
 This repository hosts the open source components of the Hardware Abstraction Layer (HAL).
 HAL provides applications within an security enclave with a simple high-level interface to communicate with application in other enclaces.
 Based only on the application specified *tag*, HAL routes selected trafic through one of its network interfaces.
-It ensures all *cross-domain* comminication passes through the correct Cross Domain Guard (CDG) hardware, which enforces the provisioned security policies.
+It ensures all *cross-domain* comminication passes through the correct Cross Domain Guard (CDG) hardware that enforces provisioned security policies.

 The `master` branch contains the most recent public release software while `develop` contains bleeding-edge updates and work-in-progress features for use by beta testers and early adopters.